hathibelagal-dev/instantpolyglot/docs/eng/Spanish.md

 ### Regional Variations

 There are notable pronunciation differences between Spanish dialects:
-- In most of Spain, "c" before "e" or "i" and "z" are pronounced /θ/ (like "th" in English "think"), while in Latin America they are pronounced /s/.
+- In most of Spain, “c” before “e” or “i” and “z” are pronounced /θ/ (like “th” in English “think”), while in Latin America they are pronounced /s/.
-- In many parts of Spain and the Caribbean, final "s" is often aspirated or dropped.
+- In many parts of Spain and the Caribbean, final “s” is often aspirated or dropped.
-- In parts of Argentina and Uruguay, "ll" and "y" are pronounced /ʃ/ (like "sh" in English).
+- In parts of Argentina and Uruguay, “ll” and “y” are pronounced /ʃ/ (like “sh” in English).

 ## Orthography